2 immigrant farmworkers arrested after Ben & Jerry’s march

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

+“We were there to denounce the arrest of Esau and Yesenia and to call on ICE to use their discretion to release them back to their families, back to their community so they can continue to live and work in Vermont and continue to raise their voice for their dignity and human rights,” said Will Lambek, an organizer for Migrant Justice.

+The state has about 1,000 Latino farm workers working or seeking work, and many are in the country illegally.

-It says four group leaders have been arrested by immigration authorities in the past year and have been released after public pressure.
+Migrant Justice says several of its leaders have been targeted for arrest by ICE in the past year.

+Among them were Enrique Balcazar and Zully Palacios, who protested on Monday.
+They were arrested in March and were released later that month.

+Lambek said a lawyer had met with Hernandez-Ramos and Peche-Ventura on Monday.